The Angel and White Horse

 The building is constructed of limestone, with some timber framing and brick.
 It is three storeys high, and six bays wide, with the fifth bay housing a carriage arch, and two bays having canted fronts.
 It retains some Tudor material, but is principally 18th century.
 It has mostly sash windows, and has a moulded cornice.
 The lower part of the three left-hand bays has been restored, and the lower part of the other bays has been partly rebuilt.
 There are late 20th century additions at the rear, and the entrance is also 20th century.

-As of 2025, the pub is currently closed and Samuel Smiths Old Brewery are seeking managers to run it.